Crucial Worldwatch Institute report:

 Cattle industries create 51% of global greenhouse gases.

 Yes, you read that right.
-Animal factories making burgers and milk and other animal products pollute the atmosphere more than all the world’s cars, trucks, buses, ships, and planes COMBINED (13%).
-The cattle industry is the #1 contributors to the climate crisis.
+Animal factories making burgers and milk and other animal products pollute the atmosphere with an estimated 51% of global GHGs (greenhouse gasses).
+That’s more than all the world’s cars, trucks, buses, ships, and planes COMBINED = 13% of global GHGs.

-Read the Washington D.C.-based Worldwatch Institute report detailing how the industries of and supporting animal factories generate over 1/2 — not 14% or 18% — of the world’s greenhouse gases (GHGs) responsible for human-cause global warming.
-This means animal factories producing meat for human consumption are the #1 cause of anthropogenic climate change — as well as global deforestation (especially in the Amazon) and ocean pollution.
+Read the Washington D.C.-based Worldwatch Institute report detailing how these industries of — including the integral industries of fossil fuel production and transportation enmeshed with animal factories — generate over 1/2 — 51% — of the world’s greenhouse gases (GHGs) responsible for human-cause global heating.
+Animal factories producing meat and milkl for human consumption are the #1 cause of anthropogenic climate change — as well as ocean pollution and global deforestation, especially in the crucial Amazon being destroyed to graze cattle and grow GMO-soy and GMO-corn crops to feed them.

 A much lower, oft-cited estimate by the United Nations FAO (Food & Agriculture Organization) estimated industrial animal “farming” accounts for 18% of global GHGs, but this figure was arrived at by using a much lower, and demonstrably inaccurate number of animals, among other discrepancies delineated in the Worldwatch Report.
 Even still, at only 18%, animal factories would still be the #1 cause of anthropogenic climate change and global deforestation.